The Authentic Cruise Company

 Silver Suite

-A Silversea favourite and by far our best-selling suite!
+A Silversea favorite and by far our best-selling suite!
 The Silver Suite is one of the foundations of ultra-luxury cruising.
-Take travelling to a whole new level with the Silver Suite’s unparalleled levels of service, comfort and of course style!
-Available in either a one bedroom, a two bedroom or wheelchair accessible configuration, Silver Suites are fully equipped for the discerning traveller.
+Take traveling to a whole new level with the Silver Suite’s unparalleled levels of service, comfort, and of course, style!
+Available in either a one-bedroom, a two-bedroom, or wheelchair accessible configuration, Silver Suites are fully equipped for the discerning traveler.
 Whether enjoying the spectacular views from the veranda or relaxing in the large sitting room, Silver Suites offer a comfortable haven on the high seas.

 Wheelchair accessible suite: 931